Audio Mastering with MasteringBOX

 parametric EQ

 If you recall, graphic EQ splits up the frequency spectrum into bands.
 These bands can number from 8 to 31, with more bands meaning more precision and control.
-Each band can be adjusted for gain, or, prominence.
-So if you want to really boost your bass guitar, you can jack up the gain on the 60 Hz band of your graphic EQ.
+Each band can be adjusted for gain, or prominence.
+So if you want to really boost your bass guitar, you can increase the gain on the 60 Hz band of your graphic EQ.
 If too much high-end is leaking in, cut the gain on that 8k Hz band.

 Parametric EQ takes a different, more nuanced approach.
 While parametric EQs typically feature fewer bands than graphic EQs, they actually yield more control.
-Now, you might wonder how fewer bands could result in more precision.
-The answer is this: bandwidth.
+You might wonder how fewer bands could result in more precision.
+The answer is this: bandwidth and Q.

 parametric EQ bandwidth